-What you pay for a Part D vaccination depends on three things:
+Your costs for a Part D vaccination depend on three things:

 - 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay). - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
-Where you get the vaccine medication. - 3.
-Who gives you the vaccine.
+(See the Medical Benefits Chart

+(what is covered and what you pay) in Chapter 4).

+• Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

+2. Where you get the vaccine.

+• The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.

+3. Who gives you the vaccine.

+• A pharmacist may give the vaccine in the pharmacy, or another provider may give it in the doctor's office.

-What you pay at the time you get the Part D vaccination can vary depending on the circumstances.
-For example:
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what Drug Stage you are in.

-- Sometimes when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.
+- Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
+You can ask our plan to pay you back for our share of the cost. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.